 No matter where you decide to buy, a few shopping tips can make the process smoother.
 First, it’s a good rule of thumb to purchase a little extra material.
 Ordering at least five feet of gasket rope ensures you won’t come up short during installation.
 You can always trim the excess.
 Also, consider picking up some high-heat silicone or gasket cement to help secure the new rope in the door channel.
 And if you’re ever unsure if your current gasket needs replacing, try the dollar bill trick: close the door on a dollar bill.
 If you can slide it out easily, your seal is too loose, and it’s time for a new gasket.

-How Long Should Your Gasket Last?
+How Long Does a Stove Gasket Last?

 One of the most common questions we get is about the lifespan of a wood stove gasket.
 While there’s no single magic number, a good rule of thumb is to plan on replacing your gasket every one to two years.
 However, this is just a starting point.
 The real answer depends entirely on how you use and care for your stove.
 Think of it less like a strict expiration date and more like the tires on your car—their longevity is tied directly to mileage and maintenance.